AlbertoMDVG/A-3D-Latent-Space-Proteochemometric-Model-for-Virtual-Screening/README.md

 # A 3D Latent-Space Proteochemometric Model for Virtual Screening

-This is the code for my MSc dissertation.

-It follows a proteochemometrics approach.
+This code follows a proteochemometrics approach to virtual screening using BigBind Dataset.
 A frozen [MolFLAE](https://github.com/kirito-cpu/MolFLAE) encoder turns a ligand into a latent vector.
 The same encoder turns a protein pocket into a latent vector (in three different ways).
 The two vectors are concatenated together, and a classifier is trained on them to predict binding.